-Both knobs, the HORIZONTAL $\fbox{3}$ or the POSITION 1 $\fbox{9}$ will move the trace horizontally.
-The Y-position is controlled by the POSITION 2 knob $\fbox{10}$.
+Both knobs, the HORIZONTAL 23 or the POSITION 1 9 will move the trace horizontally.
+The Y-position is controlled by the POSITION 2 knob.

-The CH1 signal can not be inverted, there is hence no menu item in the CH1 menu (CH1 VAR pushbutton 27).
-The TIME/DIV-VAR 24 knob is disabled.
+The CH1 signal can not be inverted (if channel 1 was selected for the X deflection), there is hence no menu item in the CH1 menu (CH1 VAR pushbutton 27).
+The TIME/DIV-VAR 24 knob is disabled